edsu/diary/README.md

 ---

+## 5/17/2023

+As I sat in the old *rectory*, I found myself bounded by *questions* of my past experiences in *Strabane* and the *prior* event that still haunts me; the fateful *skirmish* with that peculiar man named *Berechiah* *Cecile*.
+A sudden *jerking* of my mind led me to vividly recall his cold, *ivory* grin and the distinct *earrings* made from rare *Anhwei* gemstones.
+What a peculiar character he was!
+His unsettling aura made me wonder if my suspicions about him being a *psychopathologische* individual were true.
+That being said, it was difficult to ascertain whether his *crime* was sinister or simply a by-product of his eccentricities.
+Were his heinous actions a twisted plan of God or was he just another one of *Satanagio*'s pawns?
+My heart ached for a way to make sense of his darkness, but I found the only viable solution in that path was to *affirmatively* consider that there may be some gray areas beyond good and evil.
+As I closed my diary, I couldn't help but ponder over the *expedients* that I could resort to in the days to come, hoping to find some means of solace in this seemingly endless abyss of reflection. *Hauran*, my dear pet crow, stood by me silently, watching this chaotic whirlwind of emotions, as if reassuring me that no matter how alone I felt, I always had a loyal companion to accompany me through this emotional turbulence.

 ## 5/7/2023

 *Purring* *bedewed* *fatigues* - that's what these *incipient* days feel like, filled with the monotonous *roar* of the quotidien, *wrapped* tightly around my very being.
 The *clash* between the ordinary and the exciting continues to be an ongoing *gamble* that I risk losing myself in, as if the *piccoluomini* of life's theater that plays out in front of me are never quite sated.
 The thoughts of *Haldane* and his *summitless* *provocateur* spirit often come to my rescue, preventing me from falling into the *stagnate* waters of boredom.
 But as the *ashen* sky shifts from *comely* hues of dusk to the pitch blackness of night, the *wailing* cries of my restless heart get louder, begging for *lessons* in spontaneity and daring to be learnt.
 And in these moments of intense vulnerability, I seek solace in the *quiescence* of a well lived life sans regrets.